Email FacebookTwitterMenu burgerClose thin

 How to Split Up Assets During a Divorce in Illinois

-• Contribution of each spouse to the increase or decrease in value of marital property
+• The contribution of each spouse to acquiring or increasing the value of marital property

 How to Divide Property in Illinois After Divorce

-• Vocational skills and employability of either spouse
+• Vocational skills and employability of each spouse

 How to Manage Child Support and Alimony Under Illinois Divorce Laws